 We may use our cash and the proceeds of the offering of the private notes in our business activities.
 The businesses or assets we acquire may not generate sufficient cash to service our debt, including the notes.
 In addition, we may not generate sufficient cash flow from operations or investments and future borrowings may not be available to us in an amount sufficient to enable us to service our indebtedness, including these notes, or to fund our other liquidity needs.
-We may need to refinance all or a portion of our indebtedness, including these notes, on or before maturity.
-We cannot assure you that we will be able to refinance any of our indebtedness, including these notes, on commercially reasonable terms or at all.
+We may need to refinance all or a portion of our indebtedness, including these notes, on commercially refinance any of our indebtedness, including these notes, on commercially reasonable terms or at all.

-THE INDENTURE DOES NOT RESTRICT OUR ABILITY TO CHANGE OUR LINES OF BUSINESS OR INVEST THE PROCEEDS OF ASSET SALES AND ALLOWS FOR THE SALE OF ALL OR SUBSTANTIALLY ALL OF OUR AND AREH'S ASSETS WITHOUT THE NOTES BEING ASSUMED BY THE ACOUIRERS.
+THE INDENTURE DOES NOT RESTRICT OUR ABILITY TO CHANGE OUR LINES OF BUSINESS OR INVEST THE PROCEEDS OF ASSET SALES AND ALLOWS FOR THE SALE OF ALL OR SUBSTANTIALLY ALL OF OUR AND AREH'S ASSETS WITHOUT THE NOTES BEING ASSUMED BY THE ACQUIRERS.